5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 > [!NOTE]
 >
-> If you are using macOS Sequoia and older, disable/delete the `unfairvgva7` boot-arg if you want to use AppleTV+ or Apple Music.
+> When using macOS Sequoia or older, disable/delete the `unfairvgva7` boot-arg if you want to use AppleTV+ or Apple Music.

 ## Post-Install